Seven Kingdoms: Seowyn's Crossing

 Minostal was defeated, and the Empire brought it into the fold of Azmartheon as a vassal state, trying to find a way to calm the minotaur fury.
 They sought to educate and elevate minoaur culture, and, for a time, they succeeded.
 The tyrants of Minostal gave way to a line of philosopher-kings who ruled their people wisely and well from the capital city of Tharkos.
 In time, Minostal was given more freedom and more rights, returned to its former glory as a kingdom.

 But it was not to last.
-When the tieflings of Falwyth attacked Azamrtheon and ignited the Black Fire War, a rebel minotaur leader known as Stamatis Zotikos attacked ancient Tharkos, slew the philosopher-king Eukleides Niklaos and declared himself warlord of Minostal.
+When the tieflings of Falwyth attacked Azamrtheon and ignited the Black Fire War, a rebel minotaur leader known as Stamatis Zotikos attacked ancient Tharkos, slew the philosopher-king Eukleides Niklaos and declared himself Emperor of Minostal.
 Azmartheon found itself beset on both sides in their war.

 During The Rending, Minostal was harmed less than other parts of Keshwan.
 Tharkos, however, felt into ruin, and it is now sometimes called Thanatos instead, meaning Death.
 The seat of power is now the sea-port of Manakos, and the minotaurs largely hold to their savage ways.
 Some, however, still travel among the other races, and some are trying to rekindle the spark of their brief time of civilization and enlightenment.